HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 {{<highlight c>}}
 //x = Sinus of Time
 {{</highlight>}}
 This is actually the basic idea.
 Now that we have that, we need to figure out how to create the offset between each of the Cuboids.
-We have to create some kind of an Offset for them.
+We have to create some kind of Offset for them.
 But what do we have to Offset?
 If we Offset X as a whole, we just move the cuboids apart, we actually need to offset the value the `sin()` function creates and thus need to offset the time value itself.
 We will also need to be able to adjust this value for each Cuboid individually.
 {{<highlight c>}}
 //x = Sinus of (Time + Offset per Cuboid)
 {{</highlight>}}